Skip to main content

 Faberge was called in once again and earned his largest ever commission on the engagement present Alexander III and Maria Feodorovna gave Alicky: a sautoir (a long string necklace) of pearls that cost $2.9 million in today’s money.
 Even Queen Victoria was impressed, and reminded her granddaughter not to be “too proud.”

-Dowager Empress Marie Feodorovna
+Dowager Empress Maria Feodorovna

-Marie Feodorovna spent much of the early 1890s fretting about her husband’s health.
+Maria Feodorovna spent much of the early 1890s fretting about her husband’s health.
 Alexander III was diagnosed with nephritis in 1894 and proved a difficult patient.
 In the autumn of 1894, doctors suggested a change of climate, and the Imperial Family headed to Crimea, hopeful that the milder Black Sea climate would do him good.
-But Alexander did not improve, and soon the Prince and Princess of Wales and Alicky were summoned to Livadia, along with other members of the family to support Marie Feodorovna as she presided over her husband’s last hours.
+But Alexander did not improve, and soon the Prince and Princess of Wales and Alicky were summoned to Livadia, along with other members of the family to support Maria Feodorovna as she presided over her husband’s last hours.

 In the aftermath of Alexander III’s death, Alicky was accepted into the Russian Orthodox Church and became Grand Duchess Alexandra Feodorovna.